 After the DAC meeting

-Following the DAC meeting, the Church Buildings team will write back to parishes to let them know the outcome of their application.The pack that is returned to parishes includes a letter, a Notification of Advice containing the DAC’s formal advice, a full set of the paperwork, public notices for display, and detailed guidance on the next steps.
+Following the DAC meeting, the Church Buildings team will parishes to let them know the outcome of their application, and advising on next steps.

 The Notification of Advice will communicate that the DAC’s formal advice to the Chancellor is that the Committee: